Tommy Edman Preview, Player Props: Cardinals vs. Brewers

 Tommy Edman At The Plate

-- He has hit a home run in 9.3% of his games this season, and 2.6% of his plate appearances.

-- Edman has driven in a run in 29 games this season (22.5%), including nine games with more than one RBI (7.0%).
-He has also driven home three or more of his team's runs in six contests.
+- In 29 games this season (22.3%), Edman has picked up an RBI, and in nine of those games (6.9%) he had two or more.
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 37.2% of his games this season, with more than one run scored in 10.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.